kergoth/beets-kergoth/README.rst

   mucking up your existing library.
 - The ``otherqueries`` plugin defines other random queries of questionable usefulness at this time.
-- The ``crossquery`` plugin lets you query items whose albums match a sub-query.
+- The ``crossquery`` plugin lets you query albums/items whose items/album match a sub-query.
 - The ``spotifyexplicit`` plugin uses the ``spotify`` plugin to look up items from my library, determines if Spotify considers these items as explicit tracks (Parental Advisory), and prints them if so.
 I use this to set an